dmlc/dgl/python/dgl/model_zoo/chem/README.md

 As drug discovery is known to be costly and time consuming, deep learning on graphs can be potentially beneficial for improving the efficiency of drug discovery [1], [2].

-With pre-trained models and training scripts, we hope this dgl model zoo on drug discovery will be helpful for both the chemistry community and the deep learning community to further their research.
+With pre-trained models and training scripts, we hope this dgl model zoo on chemistry will be helpful for both the chemistry community and the deep learning community to further their research.

 ## Property Prediction